Group Health Overview

 Group Health Cooperative began in 1947 as a community coalition dedicated to making quality health care available and affordable.
 Today it is one of the few health care organizations in the country governed by consumers.
 Its 11-member Board of Trustees — all health-plan members elected by other members — work closely with management and medical staff to ensure that the organization's policies and direction put the needs of patients first.

-Also see: History of the Cooperative
+Also see: A Short History of Group Health

 Group Health Cooperative, together with its subsidiary Group Health Options, Inc., operates in all or parts of 20 counties in Washington and two counties in North Idaho.
-In Washington, Group Health Cooperative offers coordinated-care plans for both groups and individuals and Clear Care®, our Medicare Advantage plans.
+In Washington, Group Health Cooperative offers coordinated-care plans for both groups and individuals and our Medicare Advantage plans.

 Care is provided by Group Health Physicians doctors and other clinicians at Group Health-operated medical facilities.
 In service areas where Group Health doesn't own facilities and for plans offering more choice, a network of nearly 9,000 community clinicians and 41 hospitals meets member health care needs.